ananingfosu/spotplaylist/README.md

 ## Usage

 1. Click the "Login with Spotify" button to authenticate with your Spotify account.
-2. After successful login, enter the names of artists (comma-separated) in the input field.
+2. After successful login, enter the names of artists (comma-separated) in the "Enter artist names" field.
+3. Optionally, provide a "Playlist Name" and "Playlist Description".
+If left blank, a default name and description will be generated.
-3. Click "Generate Playlist" to create a new playlist on your Spotify account containing top tracks from the specified artists.
+4. Click "Generate Playlist" to create a new playlist on your Spotify account containing top tracks from the specified artists.

 ## Project Structure